ddev/ddev/docs/index.md

 	* [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)

 Note that third party packaging is encouraged, but only supported on a best-effort basis.

-### Installation or Upgrade - Windows

-- A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
-Run that and it will do the full installation for you.
-If you get a Windows Defender Smartscreen warning "Windows protected your PC", click "More info" and then "Run anyway".
-Open a new terminal or cmd window and start using ddev.

 ### Versioning